smbjorklund/media_update/doc/hints.md

 ### Setting up nb_NO collation

 To restore the postgres dumps from production you need an postgres database that supports the 'nb_NO' collation.
-MacOS X doesn't do that out-of-the-box.
+MacOS X doesn’t do that out-of-the-box.

 To check if this is already set up run this SELECT: